-- In 2023, we enhanced the labour rights due diligence screening, and the number of new and existing suppliers within the E&C and Asset Solutions business units that were positively screened and approved reached 38% (2,401 out of 6,343), up from 36% (1,911 out of 5,349) in 2022.
-This process is formalized within the Vendor Management System Zycus.
-If red-flagged, third parties were put through additional due diligence and where issues were identified, we worked collaboratively with them to support improvement plans. - The Asset Solutions (West) business unit utilized the Achilles FPAL database while prequalifying suppliers.
-Achilles FPAL is considered an effective checking mechanism for pre-screening suppliers for human rights matters, as FPAL collects information on suppliers, including their policies and in particular their labour practices. - All third parties have undergone a mandatory Compliance Due Diligence (through Dow Jones) before any contract can be awarded. - We ensured that our "Purchase Orders" and "General Terms and Conditions" of contracts with third parties that we work with, include sections on anti-slavery and contain clauses requiring compliance with Petrofac's

-Labour Rights Standard.
-We also included clauses that enable Petrofac to exercise its audit right to request and review suppliers' modern slavery compliance processes, if necessary.
+- All third parties undergo a mandatory Compliance Due Diligence (through Dow Jones) before any contract can be awarded. - When identifying new suppliers, we promote early engagement and encourage them to undertaken screening on registration, ahead of prequalification.
+In 2024, the number of new and existing suppliers within the E&C business unit that were positively screened and approved reached 36% (2,664 out of 7,435) down slightly from 38% (2,401 out of 6,343) in 2024. - In the last quarter of 2024, we began to implement labour rights due diligence screening within Asset Solutions as part of our new supplier creation process.
+Since November 2024, all newly created suppliers (at least 15) have undergone screening. - We ensure that our "Purchase Orders" and "General Terms and Conditions" of contracts with third parties that we work with, include sections on anti-slavery and contain clauses requiring compliance with Petrofac's Labour Rights Standard.
+We also include clauses that enable Petrofac to exercise its audit right to request and review suppliers' modern slavery compliance processes, if necessary.